 From a middle-class Catholic family, Eva Braun spent her time with Hitler skiing and swimming, out of public view.
 She had no visible influence on Hitler’s political career and she was loyal to the end, refusing to leave the bunker as she chewed the cyanide capsule to her death.
 Source.

 Osama Bin Laden and Hitler’s death were announced on May 1

 When Hitler was informed that Mussolini had been captured and executed by the Italian resistance movement on April 28, 1945, it increased his desire to commit suicide.
-On April 30, 1945, with the ever-encroaching Red Army, Adolf Hitler shot himself in the head, the right temple and his death was announced over the German radio the following day at exactly 10:25 pm.
+On April 30, 1945, with the ever-encroaching Red Army, Adolf Hitler shot himself in the head, the right temple, and his death was announced over the German radio the following day at exactly 10:25 pm.
 Coincidentally, 66 years later, President Barack Obama of the United States would also announce the death of the alleged master-minder of the September 11, 2001, attacks, Osama Bin Laden on May Day, 2011.
 Source.

-It’s good you read it to the end…now here is the extra fact.
+It’s good you read it to the end…now, here is the extra fact.

 Adolf Hitler was nominated for the Nobel Prize for Peace in 1939.
 Erik Gottfrid Christian Brandt, a Social Democratic member of the Swedish parliament recommended the award to Hitler.
 Brandt called him ‘a God-given fighter for peace’.
-He also referred to Hitler’s best-selling book Mein Kampf ‘the best and most popular piece of literature in the world.’
+He also referred to Hitler’s best-selling book Mein Kampf ‘as the best and most popular piece of literature in the world.’
 Source.